Stefanuk12/ThePublicMind/Learning/AI Fundamentals/Lectures/02 - Regression.md

 - removes negatives
 - always $\geq$ 0
 *how does the model refine the parameters?*
+- updated in opposite direction to gradient
+- size of steps taken given by a learning rate

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/AI Fundamentals/Home|AI Fundamentals]] / **[[Learning/AI Fundamentals/Lectures/02 - Regression|02 - Regression]]**